sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

    :width: 60%

-Clicking "OK" will take you Dataset Details page where you can enter information about your dataset.
+Clicking "OK" will take you to Dataset Details page where you can enter information about your dataset.
 In the screenshot below, we create a dataset from a housing.csv file.
 It is a comma separated file with a header row specifying the names of the various columns.

 .. figure:: ../../_assets/tutorials/dataset/2.PNG